modular/modular/LLCL/docs/LLCLRuntime.md

 ## Library-based Design

-LLCL/Runtime is designed as a low-level concurrency library for managing system resources on modern CPU systems.
+`LLCL::Runtime` is designed as a low-level concurrency library for managing system resources on modern CPU systems.
 It has many peers with similar functionality, e.g. Intel Thread Building Blocks, Apple Grand Central Dispatch and many others.
 It has three major differentiating factors: